Glossary term

 maintenance

-A regulatory term referring to one or more actions carried out to keep a product in a condition where it is able to fulfil its intended purpose.
+An ESPR lifecycle term for actions that keep a product in a condition where it can fulfil its intended purpose.

 What does maintenance mean?

 Maintenance differs from repair because the product is being kept functional, not returned from a defective condition to a functional one.
-In other words, maintenance is about preserving intended performance before failure, whereas repair follows a failure or defect.
+Maintenance is about preserving intended performance before failure and creating service history that can support durability and lifecycle claims.

 Official definitions by source